 3. Providing professional support to the judiciary in Pakistan

-Pakistan Blasphemy Law undertakes research on the blasphemy law and its misuse.
+Coalition Against Misuse of the Blasphemy Laws undertakes research on the blasphemy law and its misuse.
 We do this to support evidence-based advocacy work for those accused, in line with international human rights law.

 We believe that the full scope of this problem must be understood – the nature of the blasphemy law, how it is implemented, and additionally how it is currently misused – to effectively advocate for change.